IsmaelTrentin/svelte-tauri/README.md

-# Secure Notes

-Secure Notes app using Tauri with SvelteKit.

-## Roadmap

-- [ ] notes tree
+# Tauri App Template

+Tauri app with svelte, shadcn-ui and sqlite.